Nizaro/Open_Motion/README.md

 	cd Open_Motion/Fusion_Algorithms/Classic_algos
     mkdir build

-Then execute the "build.sh"	script which will make use of cmake in odrer to create the OpenMotion library.
+Then execute the "build.sh"	script which will make use of cmake in order to create the OpenMotion library.

     cd Open_Motion/Fusion_Algorithms/C_code
 	./build.sh